 As explained above, the ATO accepts the information lodged in your return at face value.
-However, the ATO also has the power to amend the assessment if they find it to be incorrect.
+However, the ATO also has the power to amend the assessment if the ATO finds it to be incorrect.
 The following rules generally apply:

-- For most individuals, the ATO can amend an assessment within two years after you receive your notice of assessment.
-If the individual carries on a business and is not a Small Business Entity, that period extends to four
+· For most individuals, the ATO can amend an assessment within two years after you receive your notice of assessment.
+If the individual carries on a business and is neither a Small Business Entity (SBE) (broadly, a business with an aggregated turnover of less than $10 million) nor a Medium Business Entity (MBE) (broadly, a business with an aggregated turnover between $10 million and less than $50 million), that period extends to four years.

-- If the individual is a partner in a partnership or a beneficiary of a trust, the period is two years.
-If the partnership carries on business and is not a Small Business Entity, the period extends to four years.
-If the trust is not a Small Business Entity, the period extends to four
+· If the individual is a partner in a partnership or a beneficiary of a trust, the period is two years.
+However, if the partnership carries on business and is neitheran SBE nor an MBE, the period extends to four years.
+If the trust is neither an SBE nor an MBE, the period extends to four years.

-- The ATO can amend a company assessment within two years after the company receives a notice of assessment where the company is a Small business Entity.
-If the company is a partner in a partnership or a beneficiary of a trust, the period is two years.
-If the partnership carries on business and is not a Small Business Entity, the period extends to four years.
-If the trust is not a Small Business Entity, the period extends to four
+· If the company is a partner in a partnership or a beneficiary of a trust, the period is two years.
+However, if the partnership carries on business and is neitheran SBE nor an MBE, the period extends to four years.
+If the trust is neither an SBE nor an MBE, the period extends to four years.

-- In any other case, the period is four
+· In most other cases, the period is four years.

-- The ATO can amend an assessment within two years after the trustee receives the notice of assessment if the trust is a Small Business
+· The ATO can amend an assessment within two years after the trustee receives the notice of assessment if the trust is either an SBE or an MBE.

-- If the trustee is a partner in a partnership or a beneficiary of a trust, the period is two years.
-If the partnership carries on business and is not a Small Business Entity, the period extends to four years.
-If the trust is not a Small Business Entity, the period extends to four
+· If the trustee is a partner in a partnership or a beneficiary of a trust, the period is two years.
+However, if the partnership carries on business and is neitheran SBE nor an MBE, the period extends to four years.
+If the trust is neither an SBE nor an MBE, the period extends to four years.

-- In any other case, the period is four
+· In most other cases, the period is four years.

 If the ATO amends an assessment, this will potentially involve, apart from increased taxes, penalties and interest.
 If you discover an error in the information declared in the return, lower penalties generally apply for making a voluntary disclosure.

-Note that there are no time limits on the ATO amending an assessment where they believe there has been fraud or evasion.
+Note that there are no time limits on the ATO amending an assessment where it believes there has been fraud or evasion.

-The tax laws specifically require taxpayers to keep records that properly explain the transaction they have entered into.
+The tax laws specifically require taxpayers to keep records that properly explain the transactions they have entered into.